Juicy Pesto Chicken Burgers

 - Basil pesto- freshly prepared, or use your favorite jarred stuff!

-- Some jarred roasted red peppers
+- Some jarred roasted red peppers, or homemde roasted peppers.

-- Fresh grated parmesan cheese
+- Fresh grated parmesan cheese.

-- Garlic powder, salt and pepper
+- Garlic powder, salt and pepper.

-- Sliced mozzarella or provolone cheese
+- Sliced mozzarella or provolone cheese, for topping the burgers.

-- Fresh basil
+- Fresh basil leaves.

-- Your favorite mayonnaise
+- Your favorite mayonnaise.

-- Balsamic glaze, such as Roland
+- Balsamic glaze, such as Roland.

 First, you’ll mix the chicken, egg, roasted red peppers, pesto, couscous and spices together with your hands.
 I know- gross!
 But it’s the best way to make sure everything is well incorporated into the burgers.
 Then you’ll form the mixture into 4 equal patties and let them chill in the fridge for an hour, or up to overnight to firm up a bit.